petercorke/ansitable/README.md

 bgcolor || Text background color, see [possible values](https://pypi.org/project/colored) style  || Text style: "bold", "underlined", "reverse", "dim", "blink"

-# Output in other tabular formats
+# Render as LaTeX, HTML, Markdown, CSV

 The main use for this package is to generate tables on the console that are easy to read, but sometimes you might want the table in a different format to include in